University of the Andes, Chile: History

-The Faculty of Law was the first to begin, in 1990, followed by the Medical Faculty and the Institute of Philosophy.
-Over the years, new majors were added on today reaching a total of 22 undergraduate majors, 10 associate degree programs, 1,700 academics, 4 Ph.D.’s, 8 postgraduate programs, 21 master's programs, 25 advanced study programs and 27 specialties in the health field.
+The faculty of law was the first to begin, in 1990, followed by the medical faculty and the institute of philosophy.
+Over the years, new majors were added on today reaching a total of 22 undergraduate majors, 10 associate degree programs, 1,700 academics, 4 doctorates, 8 postgraduate programs, 21 master's programs, 25 advanced-study programs and 27 specialties in the health field.

 Students

 Its 9,000 students are currently studying one of the 28 undergraduate majors it offers in the fields of humanities, engineering, and healthcare, and 11 associate degree programs.
 Its postgraduate programs, which include PhD, master, and medical specialty programs, have over 1,500 students enrolled.
 Located on its sole campus are the Clinica Universidad de los Andes, the CiiB (Center for Research and Biomedical Innovation) and the ESE Business School.
 The Universidad de los Andes Health Center 1, located in the district of San Bernardo in southern Santiago, was also created as a service to the local community as well as a hands-on teaching facility.